-- To promote healthy and sustainable communities and a high quality of life. - To mitigate and adapt to the impacts of climate change. - To promote social inclusion and cohesiveness, embrace diversity and reduce inequalities. - To enable convenient access between jobs, homes and facilities, minimise the impact of traffic and reduce the overall need to travel by. - To promote Hemel Hempstead as the focus of the borough for homes, jobs and strategic services, reinforcing the role of the neighbourhoods in the town. - To conserve and enhance the function and character of the market towns, villages and countryside. - To ensure the effective use of existing land and previously developed sites.
+- To promote healthy and sustainable communities and a high quality of life. - To mitigate and adapt to the impacts of climate change. - To promote social inclusion and cohesiveness, embrace diversity and reduce inequalities. - To enable convenient access between jobs, homes and facilities, minimise the impact of traffic and reduce the overall need to travel. - To promote Hemel Hempstead as the focus of the borough for homes, jobs and strategic services, reinforcing the role of the neighbourhoods in the town. - To conserve and enhance the function and character of the market towns, villages and countryside. - To ensure the effective use of existing land and previously developed sites. - To create safe and attractive environments through high quality design.